rmeyerth/lard-site/docs/toolkit/system-functions.md

 alternatively accept multiple where the first parameter becomes a delimiter.
 For example, ``sys:print(',','bob','mary')`` would print out to the console in the language ``bob,mary``.

 You can return values from our function, but in the above situation we are not and instead return a null.
+As this is an in-built function, it is already configured and available to use.
 Here are some examples of this in the language runner:
 ```
 Language Test Utility
 =====================